sanjay-ar/INCOIS_AAIDeS-Project/README.md

-# AAIDeS Project: Automated Animal Identification and Detection of Species
+#Automated Animal Identification and Detection of Species

 **Mission:** Empower fishermen through cutting-edge technology by revolutionizing the fishing industry with a sustainable and efficient approach.